coatless-shell/openmp/README.md

 - **"Unsupported clang version"**: Your Xcode version isn't supported.
 Check [mac.r-project.org/openmp](https://mac.r-project.org/openmp/) for updates
 - **"Library not found"**: OpenMP isn't installed.
 Run `./install-openmp.sh`
+- **"Checksum verification failed"**: Download was corrupted.
+Try running the installer again or check your network connection
 - **"Compilation failed"**: Check that Xcode Command Line Tools are installed (`sudo xcode-select --install`)
 - **"No parallelization"**: Verify configuration in `~/.R/Makevars` or R environment variables
 - **"R not found"**: Either install R or use `--disable-r` flag for C/C++ only testing